 The third line in Table 1 indicates that, apart from Child Survival Assistance funding, \$38.5 million in other economic assistance is allocated to international HIV/AIDS programs in FY2003.
-This other economic assistance used to fight HIV/AIDS includes food aid,1 Economic Support Fund aid, assistance for the former Soviet Union under the Freedom Support Act (FSA), and Assistance for Eastern Europe and the Baltics (AEEB).
+This other economic assistance includes food aid, Economic Support Fund aid, assistance for the former Soviet Union under the Freedom Support Act (FSA), and Assistance for Eastern Europe and the Baltics (AEEB).